The grant application is closed for the school year. Please check back near the start of the next school year for

 Robotics program, engineering mentoring program, workshop for science teachers, props for energy lessons, history of energy workshop, marketing energy project, stream monitoring equipment or an ecology project at the school forest.

 What would not be considered for funding?

 Travel for competition, field trips not supplemented by classroom curriculum, text books, capital projects, real estate, endowments, software, entry fees, audio/visual equipment, t-shirts or other promotional items, stipends or meals.
 Funds may not be used for participation in the WPS Solar Olympics event.

 Requests for funding will be reviewed on an annual basis.
-Grant cycle is open now through October 31, 2018.
+Grant cycle will open September 1, 2019.